IdkwhatImD0ing/Obsidian-Vault/Artificial Intelligence/Knowledge Representation.md

-### Logical Entailment
-KB :  a set of sentences
-a : arbitrary sentence
-KB *entails* a - written as KB|=a - iff every model of KB is a model of a

 ### Logical Equivalence
 Two sentences a and b are logically equivalent writen as a triple = b -- iff  they have the same models
  - α ≡ β iff α |= β and β |= α